TejusK123/AutoDeep/README.md

 * Directory in which miRDeep2 was run

-The input Directory should have the following file structure:
+The input directory should have the following file structure:

     ├── directory in which miRDeep2 was run
     │   ├── result_<[0-9]>.csv